apollo-lang/apollo/doc/report.md

 general.

 I was extremely happy with our team.
-Although we had several debates on important decision for the language, we ended up getting along really well by the end of the semester.
-Working together was really fun and time flew by during late-night coding sessions.
-Before PLT, I had mostly worked on software projects individually, so learning to work collaboratively is probably one of the biggest takeaways that I'll get from this class.
+Although we had several debates on important decisions about the language, we ended up getting along really well by the end of the semester.
+Working with them was really fun and time flew by during late-night coding sessions.
+Before PLT, I had mostly worked on software projects individually, so learning to work collaboratively will probably be one of the biggest takeaways that I'll get from this class.

 Perhaps the most exciting part of this project was seeing Apollo in action once all the parts of our project started to come together.
 The experience of writing our first Apollo programs and listening to the cool music that could be written with it was super exciting.
-I think I speak for all of us when I say that there are few things as empowering as writing music with a tool that was built from the ground up in only a couple of months.
+I think I speak for all of us when I say that there are few things more empowering than writing music with a tool that we built from the ground up in only a couple of months.

 ### Reza Nayebi